AdaCore/aws/docs/source/high_level_services.rst

 Most importantly, `Ajax` changes the way Web applications are thought from **page** based to **event** based.

-As implemented into `AWS`, `Ajax` support comes as a set of `JavaScript` templates.
-Using those templates there is no need to know `JavaScript` (except for the `JavaScript` event names) and it makes `Ajax` programming lot easier.
-Two actions are provided, one for replacing another for clearing part of the web page content.
+As implemented in `AWS`, `Ajax` support comes as a set of `JavaScript` templates.
+Using those templates there is no need to know `JavaScript` (except for the `JavaScript` event names) and it makes `Ajax` programming easier.
+Two actions are provided, one for replacing and another for clearing part of a web page's content.

 .. _Steps_to_do_Ajax: